IBM/dolomite-engine/README.md

 SlimOrcaDataset
 SST2Dataset
 ```

+## Using Megatron Dataset outside of this repository
+This repository implements the dataloader from Megatron-LM for efficient pretraining.
+If for some reason you need to use that dataloader outside this repository, take a look at [this example](tools/megatron_dataset/megatron_dataloader.py).

 ## Supported optimizers
 We support all of the following optimizers.
 The default optimizer is `TorchAdamW`.
 Note that using the [DeepSpeed](https://github.com/microsoft/DeepSpeed) or [Apex](https://github.com/NVIDIA/apex) optimizers will require installing the respective pip package.